 Cones: The purple cones sit upright on the branch and fall apart at maturity, leaving a cone core spike on the branch.
 The cones often ooze a white resin.

-Where it grows: Subalpine Fir grows in the Cascades and Olympics, often at or near the timberline in open areas and on windy ridges where it is small and sometimes contorted.
+Where it grows: Subalpine Fir grows in the Cascades and Olympics.
 It also grows throughout the Rocky Mountains and northward to Alaska.
 Although Subalpine Fir is shade-tolerant, it does not compete well with other conifers growing in the shade.

 Similar tree: Pacific Silver Fir often grows near the timberline and has a similar spire-like appearance, but has white lines only on the lower side of the needles.